japinol7/the-codemaster/README.md

 #### Starting with version 0.0.9, you can enjoy new UI items
 	We added new UI items using the pygame-gui package.
-	We now allow users to perform these actions:
+	For example, we now allow users to perform these actions:
 	    > Load a saved Game.
 	    > Save the current game with a new name.
 	    > Delete a saved Game.